Go back to the home page

 Fix on the homepage screen

-Fix: I combined the previous Cupid's notes with the matches trends, and adding matches profiles next to the now-called "my match pattern" , so that users will have an easier callback to who matches those trends.
+Fix: Combined Cupid's notes with trends and added match profiles next to "my match pattern" so users can see who fits those trends.

 Fix on the trends screen